schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9 =
+This update include bug fixes, and more.
+Also minimum version of PHP is set to 5.4, so make sure you have this version running on your server.
+Please, update the plugin on your site to get these fixes.

+= 1.6.8 =
+This update include bug fixes.
+Please, update the plugin on your site to get these fixes.

 = 1.6.7 =
 This update include important functions, and introduce a new columns in Schema post type.
 Please, update the plugin on your site to get these new features.